-Farmville Presbyterian Church has a long and storied history — at the same location since 1828, chartered as a congregation in 1844, building redesigned in 1858.
-It served as the site for a prayer service on April 16, 1865, for Union soldiers who were grieving the assassination of President Abraham Lincoln, and 150 years later we remembered and honored that service by having another one to celebrate our oneness as the body of Christ.
+Our history is both a comfort and a guide.
+Since our founding in 1828, our church has changed in a community of changing needs.
+The building has grown, our people have grown, and our vision has grown.
+We served as the site for a prayer service on April 16, 1865, for Union soldiers who were grieving the assassination of President Abraham Lincoln, and 150 years later we remembered and honored that service by having another to celebrate our oneness as the body of Christ.
+Our history also runs through the turmoil of racial brokenness and segregation, and we recognize God’s greater calling today.

 Before coming to Farmville Presbyterian Church, Pete was the Pastor of Blackstone Presbyterian Church.
 While there, he completed a Doctor of Ministry degree from Union Presbyterian Seminary in Richmond, Virginia.
 He has previously served churches in Lexington, Virginia and Guston, Kentucky.
 Pete received his Masters of Divinity degree from Louisville Presbyterian Theological Seminary in Kentucky in 2000 and a Bachelor of Arts in Greek and Latin from Hampden-Sydney College in 1994.
 Before entering seminary, he was a Latin teacher in Chesterfield and Prince Edward County Public Schools.
 Pete and his wife, Anne, were married at the College Church at Hampden-Sydney in 1995.
 Anne is a Physical Education teacher at the Nottoway County High School, and they are blessed with three daughters, Hannah, Grace, and Rachel.